lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/development.rst

  * They should be of general interest to other users and well documented and tested.
  * They need to follow the coding conventions described in

-   - the `Buildings library user guide <https://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_UsersGuide.html#Buildings.UsersGuide.Conventions>`_,
+   - the `Buildings library user guide <https://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_UsersGuide.html#Buildings.UsersGuide.Conventions>`_ and
-   - the `Modelica Standard Library user guide <https://simulationresearch.lbl.gov/modelica/releases/msl/3.2/help/Modelica_UsersGuide_Conventions.html#Modelica.UsersGuide.Conventions>`_, and
    - the `Style Guide` provided in subsections of :numref:`sec_sty_gui`

  * They need to be made available under the `Modelica Buildings Library license <https://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_UsersGuide.html#Buildings.UsersGuide.License>`_.